Raid-01/myglowback-ai/README.md

   Environment tab as a Bearer token.

-**Product features live:** 14-day free trial on signup, welcome + payment-confirmation emails (built, pending the Resend debugging above), all 12 spec pages, PDF generation for invoices and prescriptions, role-based permissions (Clinic Admin vs. Staff vs. Super Admin).
+**Product features live:** 14-day free trial on signup, welcome + payment-confirmation emails (built, delivery unconfirmed — see task #1), all 12 spec pages, PDF generation for invoices and prescriptions, role-based permissions (Clinic Admin vs. Staff vs. Super Admin).

 **Still using dummy data:** the `SkincareRule` table has 5 example rules — swap these for the real